fbpx

 So the target was to get more in the mindset of the exam.

 Isabelle: Yes.
 And you could avoid all the traps and the little catches because you had prepared before.
-Sandra had told you - oh here be careful, remember this and that, and so probably, knowing that you are efficient-focused, you wanted within 3 months you were really able to really focus in 12 lessons with Sandra on the essentials, and then afterwards focus on the FIDE scenarios, preparing, avoiding all the catches and the traps.
+Sandra had told you - oh here be careful, remember this and that, and so probably, knowing that you are efficient-focused, you wanted within 3 months you were really able to really focus in 12 lessons with Sandra on the essentials, and then afterwards focus on the fide scenarios, preparing, avoiding all the catches and the traps.

 Manu: You also kill the surprise element, you know, like usually people know everything, but the exam makes people very surprised.
 And I wanted to kill the surprise, I should really feel that I'm doing another class.